lolow/emission_allocator/README.md

       - 0.12
       - 0.11

 An homogenous distribution can be easily generated in ruby.
-Type the following in irb:
+Type the following in irb to create a file *profile.yml*:

       require 'yaml'
       profile = {hourly:{annual:[1.0/24]*24},monthly:[1.0/12]*12,daily:{annual:[1.0/7]*7}}